 At the end of every academic year, one Certified Green AU faculty member who is considered going beyond the regular certification requirements in innovative ways is selected to become the Green Teacher of the Year.

-Motivation: Professor Larry Engel receives this award both in recognition of his long-term commitment to sustainable teaching, manifested through his nine years of certification at the highest, gold, level – since the inception of the program, and in recognition of his dedication to teaching his film students about the environmental footprint of their work.
+Motivation: Professor Larry Engel receives this award both in recognition of his long-term commitment to sustainable teaching, manifested through his nine years of certification at the highest, gold level – since the inception of the program, and in recognition of his dedication to teaching his film students about the environmental footprint of their work.
 In addition to being the co-author of the book The Best Practices of Environmental Filmmaking, Larry actively encourages his students to track their “carbon footprint” throughout their final and large film productions.
-Through his work, this effort carries over into his students’ future careers as filmmakers, and thus has a great impact well beyond American University.
+Through his work, Larry’s effort carries over into his students’ future careers as filmmakers, and thus has a great impact well beyond American University.

 Motivation: Professor Bratman receives this award both in recognition of her long-term commitment to sustainable teaching, manifested through her seven years of earning the highest, gold level of the Green Teaching Certificate, and in recognition of her championing several campus wide sustainability initiatives.
 One such initiative that has received wide recognition – and a lot of buzz! – across and outside of campus is the AU Beekeeping Society, which Eve founded in 2011, and which has brought much needed awareness to the environmental issues that affect bees, while also enabling students to be involved in promoting this cause.
 Other initiatives include proposing a Sustainability Designation for courses taught at AU, and writing about AU’s fossil fuel divestment initiative in collaboration with students and colleagues.